The F18A Video Enhancement Board

 It was only advertised as a functional 9918 replacement, but quite frankly, it had a few tricks up it's sleeve that went above and beyond a crisp, clean, and flicker free picture.
 This board had HUGE additional benefits that many people, myself included enjoy...

 ...80 COLUMN MODE...

 Yep!
 The F18A displays 80 columns in programs like the Multiplan, BOOT, 4A/DOS, Force Command and the Tursi modified BA-Writer and many more.
 With the sheer number of F18A's out in the wild, it had become the de-facto standard.
 I'm hoping more stuff becomes available for it's replacement in the coming years.

 Here are a few screenshots taken from my system....

 The attached PDF file below contains all the known programs to currently take advantage of the F18A's 80 column mode or enhanced graphics capabilities.
 (As of 1 January, 2015)

 You can download a few of the major 80 column compatible programs << HERE >>

-This is the #1 upgrade for the TI-99/4A.
-(IMHO) Everyone can can gain from this device, from the lowly newbie or returning user with only the basic console, to the rabid TI zealot with a totally over-blown and radically expanded system.
-If you've not yet purchased one of these for your TI, there is only one question that needs asking...
-What's taking you so long?
-It's time you get in on the enjoyment.
+This was the #1 upgrade for the TI-99/4A.
+Everyone gained from this device, from the lowly newbie or returning user with only the basic console, to the rabid TI zealot with a totally over-blown and radically expanded system.
+As we wait patiently for the F18A MK2,

 Another Atari Age user, Vectrex Roli made a neat little You Tube video about this card, take a peek here...